yuede/yuede.github.io/_pages/projects.md

 ---------------------------------

-Thrust 2: Cyber Threat Detection
+Project 2: Cyber Threat Detection
 ========================
 What makes cyber attack a relentless challenging problem is its continuing and evolving nature.
 Whenever a type of cyber attack is taken down, the attackers would evolve it by either designing new techniques or devising a completely new attack type.
 For example, a major component of botnet is building the hidden command and control channel.
 Traditionally, they were using telnet, Internet relay chat, peer-to-peer, and domains.
 Now they have evolved to use social network and Tor hidden services.
 Thus, it is critical to design defense techniques that can keep pace with the evolution of attack vectors.